How to Apply for a Grant

 Vital Checks

-Bids to avoid.
+Bids to avoid

-• Payment for supply cover.
+• Payment for staff cover

 Application Hints

 • We advise you to word process your longer answers and paste them into the boxes in case of a submission glitch.
+You are very welcome to email any supporting documentation (e.g. a costs spreadsheet) to gareth@edufunduk.org - just tell us you have done this in the form.

 • You are very welcome to email any supporting documentation (e.g. a costs spreadsheet) to gareth@edufunduk.org - just tell us you have done this in the form.